sergeivolodin/MentalProxy/README.md

 - Direct Sharing https://dair-community.social/@sergia/109513867125571339

 ### Plan
-1. Check if a Python proxy server can work for Mastodon, as a web interface and on the phone app
+1. Check if a Python proxy server can work for Mastodon, as a web interface and on the phone app...
+Works with the web interface!
-2. Check if basic data can be changed
+2. Check if basic data can be changed...
+Yes
 3. Implement queued/delayed notifications